Bipartisan Lead Paint Bill Could Gives Homeowners Right to Opt-out

 An opt-out provision was removed from the LRRP three months after it was passed in 2011.

 “We commend Reps.
 John Sullivan (R-Okla.) and Tim Murphy (R-Pa.) for championing this bill that will not only make the EPA’s lead paint rule more workable, but continue to protect pregnant women and small children,” said 2012 NAHB Remodelers Chairman George “Geep” Moore Jr., GMB, CAPS, GMR, a remodeler from Elm Grove, La.
 “This legislation will provide families greater flexibility to decide on their own remodeling activities and give them the peace of mind of knowing sound safeguards remain in place to protect against lead hazards.”

-To learn more about the LRRP and proposed amendments, check out this press release from the NAHB.
+To learn more about the LRRP and proposed amendments, check out the NAHB.